CausmicClub/SoftLabs/README.md

         CausmicClub/SoftLabs:RaghavJit_Complete <-- RaghavJit/SoftLabs:main
         ```
     ![alt text](./Images_for_readme/contribute.png?raw=true)

+    <span style="color: blue">!!!
+Please don't push your contributions to CausmicClub/SoftLabs:main, even if someone forces you to do so at a gun point (we will remember you and your contributions forever \*wiping a teardrop\*)</span>

 ## Important things to remember.
 1. Only edit code present in <your_name> branch of your fork.